creynaud/hands-on-django-doc/source/deploy_to_heroku.rst

 Now you can open http://yourapp.herokuapp.com in a browser.

-You will get an internal server error (500) if you try to login, because the far the database does not contain any of the app tables.
+You will get an internal server error (500) if you try to login, because so far the database does not contain any of the app tables.
 Let's call syncdb:

 .. code-block:: bash